alexrutz/flightgpt/README.md

 more realistic power management.
 The latest build adds an overspeed warning with automatic speedbrake deployment and introduces random hydraulic pump failures for additional system depth.
+A simple weather radar now detects heavy precipitation and reports it via the cockpit interface.
 A new bleed air model now ties engine and APU performance to cabin pressurization and anti-ice efficiency for greater realism.
 Hydraulic pumps now depend on engine or APU power, so losing all sources